 - Research training for external funders can be found at the CITI Training Link.

-The Office of the Provost provides staffing and administrative assistance to support the IBC.
+- Sponsored Research provides staffing and administrative assistance to support the IBC.
 The Office of Environmental Health and Safety provides technical expertise as necessary for the IBC to fulfill its duties.
-For additional information, please refer to OSHA Regulations, Center for Disease Control, and American Biological Safety Association.
+For additional information, please refer to the Office of Biotechnology Activities, OSHA Regulations, Center for Disease Control, and American Biological Safety Association.

 Should you have questions about whether your activities require IBC approval, please direct your inquiries to email@example.com or call extension 607-274-3113.